Newbclharri/React-Native-Quehaceres/README.md

 ## User Stories

 - As a user, I want to view all todos
-- Edit a todo
+- I want to edit a todo
-- Delete a todo
+- I want to delete a todo

 ## Route Tables
 |Name|Action|